How to Get Rid Of That Dog Pee Smell in Your Carpet

 Step 4: Repeat as Needed

-Remember, most carpets and even some area rugs, have padding underneath and stains can lurk there for some time before they once again make their way to the top.
+Remember, most carpets and even some area rugs, have padding underneath, and dog urine stains can lurk there for some time before they once again make their way to the top.
 If you notice the spot appearing again, simply repeat the process.

 What to Do with Your Dog After He Pees On the Carpet

-It’s very important to use each pee accident as a means to train your dog not to pee inside.
+It’s very important to use each dog urine accident as a means to train your dog not to pee inside.
 That doesn’t mean scolding them or rubbing their nose in pee.
-Dogs rarely react well to that and it doesn’t produce lasting results.
+Dogs rarely react well to that, and it doesn’t produce lasting results.
 If you do happen to catch your dog in the act of peeing, you can make a loud noise by clapping to startle them and let them know that behavior is not acceptable.

 If your dog’s peeing problem stems from a medical issue like anxiety, old age, or kidney disease, the following is far less applicable.
 However, for repeat indoor pee offenders, here’s how to curb your dog’s indoor peeing and reduce future incidents.